Fresno Dog Bite Lawyers

 We’ll tell you if you have a case or not, call (888) 488-1391 — We’re here 24 hours a day.

-Our Fresno dog bite lawyers here at Arash Law know that injuries from a bite go beyond physical pain.
+Our Fresno dog bite lawyers here at Arash Law understand that injuries from a bite go beyond physical pain.
 They can cause overwhelming stress, fear, and financial strain.
-Whether the incident happened near Woodward Park, while walking in the Tower District, or your neighborhood, you deserve answers and support.
+Whether the incident happened near Woodward Park, while walking in the Tower District, or in your neighborhood, we are ready to help you explore your legal options.

-Our dog bite attorneys in Fresno have assisted families across the Central Valley recover from traumatic injuries, and we can help you, too.
-Schedule a free, no-obligation consultation with one of our attorneys by calling (888) 488-1391.
+Our dog bite attorneys in Fresno have helped families across the Central Valley obtain compensation for the injuries and losses resulting from dog bites.
+Schedule a free, no-obligation initial consultation with one of our attorneys by calling (888) 488-1391.

-Why Hiring Fresno Dog Bite Lawyers Near Me Matters
+Why Hire Fresno Dog Bite Lawyers Near Me

 Local attorneys have a good understanding of applicable laws in Fresno pertaining to dog bites.
-They know how the legal process works and how local courts operate.
-They can handle every aspect of your case, including the following:
+We understand how the legal process works and how local courts operate.
+We can handle the legal aspect of your case, including the following:

 - Case Assessment — Our lawyers will evaluate your case, identify key legal issues, and develop a strategy tailored to your specific situation.

-- Evidence Collection — We will gather evidence and analyze its relevance to your case to prove negligence.
+- Evidence Collection — We will gather evidence and analyze its relevance to your case to help establish negligence.
 Furthermore, we will interview witnesses, consult industry professionals, and assess your claim.

-- Legal Correspondence — They can file your claim on time, take over communication, and negotiate a fair settlement on your behalf.
+- Legal Correspondence — We can help file your claim on time, take over communication, and negotiate with insurers on your behalf.

 An attack that took place when a homeless man used an unsecured baseball bat in the Walmart store to attack a husband and wife who were shopping nearby.
 The jury found that Walmart was 50 percent liable for the attack, and the amount of the judgment against the company exceeded $30,000,000.– BRIAN BEECHER